Young Communist League of Germany (Opposition): Organization

 KJVD-Opposition had approximately 1,000 members.
 It was strongest in Thuringia and Saxony.
 Other areas where the organization was active were Berlin-Brandenburg, Wasserkante, Silesia, Württemberg and Hesse.
 KJVD-Opposition had a national school (Reichsschule), which could host 35 people at a time.
 At the school, the organization conducted political training, usually for two weeks at a time.

 Publications

 KJVD-Opposition published the monthly Junge Kämpfer ('Young Fighter') in Berlin from 1929-1931, which was distributed amongst members and sympathizers of the movement.
 Junge Kämpfer was mainly edited by Walter Uhlmann.
 Another monthly KJVD-Opposition publication, Kommunistische Jugend-Politik ('Communist Youth Politics') dealt with organizational issues and was distributed amongst cadres.

-Under the National Socialist regime
+Under the Nazi regime

 In 1932 the national leadership of KJVD-Opposition shifted from Berlin to Stuttgart.
 Around this time Alfred Albrecht became the national leader of KJVD-Opposition.
-Albeit a minor group in the German labour movement, KJVD-Opposition organized some resistance activities against the National Socialist regime in the 1930s.
+Albeit a minor group in the German labour movement, KJVD-Opposition organized some resistance activities against the Nazi regime in the 1930s.
 Under Albrecht's leadership KJVD-Opposition formed a youth cartel of left-wing organizations, and conducted anti-fascist mobilizations in working-class neighbourhoods.
 Walter Uhlmann was the representative of KJVD-Opposition in the underground Berlin Committee of the mother party.